The Idaho College of Osteopathic Medicine provides support in career development for all medical students in all stages of medical school.

 Why do I need to consider an alternate specialty?

 Obtaining a residency position is a competitive process that requires a well-thought out strategy and attention to timelines.
 Your best chances for matching into a residency program are during the fourth year of medical school.
 The possibility of matching into a program after you’ve been out a year is drastically reduced as compared to matching in fourth year.
 An alternate specialty is advised to optimize your residency options.
 As difficult as it is to think about not having a residency program to attend post-graduation, you have to ask yourself this question, “What is my comfort level with not having a residency program to enter right after I graduate?”
 Presuming that you want to see your effort to do well in medical school and have a rewarding career happen, having an alternate specialty may help you have a residency to attend post-graduation.
 So, the focus shifts to the idea of, “If I couldn’t do specialty ___, I could still have a happy and fulfilling career in specialty ___.”
 At ICOM we’ll advise you to consider what alternate specialty you could pursue.
 We’ll guide you through the thought process on how competitive you may or may not be for your preferred specialty.
-Charting Outcomes in the Match is an online resource that can help you determine your competitiveness and strategy for pursuing specialties that interest you; www.nrmp.org.
+Charting Outcomes in the Match for Osteopathic Medical Students is an online resource that can help you determine your competitiveness and strategy for pursuing specialties that interest you; www.nrmp.org.

 What is the timeline for the residency application and interview process?